 The Department accepts the recommendation.
-In Fiscal Year 2019, the Department revised our specialty ticket procedures to charge actual administrative costs incurred to each ticket.
+The Department was made aware of the finding at conclusion of Fiscal Year 2018 when the report was finalized on May 15, 2018.
+The Department promptly revised our specialty ticket procedures to charge actual administrative costs incurred to each ticket as opposed to the overhead rate in Fiscal Year 2019 and started researching old Department records to compile actual administrative expenses incurred for prior periods.
 These costs do not encompass all administrative costs incurred by the Department in administering these tickets while performing administrative duties related to all games that aren't specifically separated.
 Work occurs through our instant ticket processes, marketing processes, and financial processes.
-We are able to identify direct costs incurred by our vendor for specific products or services to the development and marketing of specialty games, but the hourly efforts of the Department's staff and the Private Manager's staff requires manual tracking and have been difficult and costly to isolate.
+We are able to identify direct costs incurred by our vendor for specific products or services to the development and marketing of specialty games, but we are unable to identify the hourly efforts of the Department's staff and the Private Manager's staff which was previously factored into the overhead rate.

-The Department is still working to complete the reconciliation to "true-up" estimated prize liabilities to prizes paid, as well as, our review of the overhead rate charged to specialty tickets in years prior to 2019.
-Once the reconciliation is complete, the Department will communicate directly with those agencies impacted and make any necessary transfers at this time.
+The Department will complete the reconciliation to "true-up" of estimated prize liabilities to prizes paid, as well as, our review of the overhead rate charged to specialty tickets in years prior to 2019 for which we have records by June 30, 2022.
+Unfortunately, the Department experienced turnover, staff shortages, and adjustments due to the COVID-19 pandemic inhibiting our ability to complete the reconciliation prior to Fiscal Year 2022.
+We will also communicate directly with those agencies impacted and make any necessary transfers at this time.
 Finally, the Department will continue to research and analyze a better way to allocate and account for the administrative costs associated with specialty tickets to bring forth a legislative remedy.